an-owl/hootux/README.md

 This part is mostly for my own sanity to try to manage what I want to do and to lay out the things I need to to to achieve them.

+ - Refactor graphics (again)
+   - old sprite trait (NewSprite) does not work with bitmaps
+   - fix this and other issues
  - Clean up memory module
    - make buddy allocators use the same code
      - use a marker for optimizing it.